 Abstract

-Agricultural frontiers in the Amazon Basin – many of which overlap with protected areas – experience rapid forest conversion to agriculture and pasture, threatening ecological health and globally significant ecosystem services.
-Effective responses to protected area deforestation require understanding the socio-environmental factors that increase the likelihood of forest conversion, which may be common region-wide or specific to each protected area.
-Crucially, standard, quantitative approaches to land use change modeling may not include some of these factors, constraining our understanding of and response to deforestation.
-Dominant discourses about deforestation – promoted by government actors and conservation organizations – also shape responses to deforestation.
-We integrate quantitative and qualitative analysis of deforestation dynamics into land use change models of three protected area complexes in the Amazon to understand region-wide and site-level factors related to deforestation and the ability of conservation discourses to explain deforestation patterns.
-Our integrative methodology yielded better model performance than standard land use change modeling for all sites.
-From 2008-2018, forests on steeper slopes with lower population densities were less likely to experience deforestation, while forests surrounded by non-forest pixels and located closer to agriculture and fire activity were more likely to convert.
-Finally, while dominant discourses sometimes aligned with the results of integrated models (e.g., fires were associated with increased deforestation probability in all sites), our models did not support some factors commonly cited in deforestation discourses (e.g., REDD+ concessions had no relationship with deforestation in Peru’s Tambopata National Reserve and Bahuaja-Sonene National Park).
-Our results can inform management responses to stem deforestation (in our study sites and across the Amazon) and emphasize the need for a balanced, integrative approach to operationalizing dominant discourses in conservation science and practice, as the framing of deforestation – through quantitative and qualitative approaches – shapes understandings of and responses to deforestation.
+The Amazon Basin’s agricultural frontiers – many of which overlap with protected areas (PAs) – experience deforestation for agriculture and pasture.
+Responses to PA deforestation require understanding the region-wide and PA-specific socio-environmental factors that increase forest conversion.
+Standard, quantitative approaches to land-use change (LUC) modeling may omit some factors, constraining understandings of and responses to deforestation.
+Dominant discourses about deforestation – promoted by government and conservation organizations – also shape deforestation responses.
+We integrated quantitative and qualitative analysis of deforestation dynamics into LUC models of three Amazonian PA complexes (Brazil’s Jamanxim National Forest, Bolivia’s Amboró and Carrasco National Parks, and Peru’s Tambopata National Reserve and Bahuaja-Sonene National Park) to understand 1) the ability of conservation discourses to inform deforestation models and 2) region-wide and site-level factors related to deforestation.
+Our integrative methodology yielded better model performance than standard LUC modeling.
+From 2008-2018, forests on steeper slopes with higher population densities were less likely to convert, while forests surrounded by non-forest and closer to agriculture and fires had increased deforestation.
+Legal threats to Jamanxim’s status increased deforestation likelihood, while in Amboró and Carrasco, payments for ecosystem services projects were associated with decreased deforestation.
+While dominant discourses sometimes aligned with LUC models’ results (e.g., fires and increased deforestation), some factors commonly cited in deforestation discourses were not supported (e.g., REDD+ projects).
+Our results can inform forest management in our study sites and Amazon-wide, and emphasize the need for integrative approaches to operationalizing discourses in conservation science and practice, as the framing of deforestation shapes management responses.

 DOI